 - Collect feedback from everyone who is directly affected by the substitution and make necessary improvements.
 Make it easier to evaluate and improve over a longer term by using a chemical management system.

 Inform your supply chain

 - Your customers and suppliers might need to be informed of your changes.
-Perhaps you also want to publicise the information on your website to gain an advantage over your competitors.
+Perhaps you also want to publicize the information on your website to gain an advantage over your competitors.

 - Keep in mind that your customers might need time to inform their customers about your changes.

-After completing the above steps and finishing the substitution, you can summarise the experience and create a standard operating procedure that can be used by yourself and your colleagues for future substitutions.
+After completing the above steps and finishing the substitution, you can summarize the experience and create a standard operating procedure that can be used by yourself and your colleagues for future substitutions.